KaiLangen96/video-editor-kronberg/README.md

 * All pages are fully responsive for:
   * below and to 480px: Mobile devices.
   * 481px — 768px: iPads, Tablets.
   * 769px — 1024px: Small screens, laptops.
   * 1025px — 1200px: Desktops, large screens.
   * 1201px and more — Extra large screens, TV.

 * A navigation menu which transforms into a hamburger navigation menu for smaller screens.
 * Fully playable integrated YouTube videos.
-* Clicking on the "me" of the text "For more references just ask me." in the portfolio section will open the mailing program (if installed) for faster connectability
+* Clicking on the "me" of the text "For more references just ask me." in the portfolio section will open a mailing program (if installed) for faster connectability
-* Clicking on the email address in the contact section will open mailing program (if installed) for faster connectability
+* Clicking on the email address in the contact section will open a mailing program (if installed) for faster connectability

 ## Future Features

-* Online booking system linked to her calender for optimized booking process.
+* An online booking system linked to her calender for optimized booking process.
-* A video playing as background of the Home section.
+* A video playing as background of the home section.

 # Technologies Used